 \section{Effects of maximal bond dimension $\chi$}

-Here we demonstrate the effect of maximal bond dimension on numerical errors.
-Regarding the stability of RG flow, the precision of scaling dimensions of higher order operators, and critical temperature, there is no significant improvement at $\chi>24$, as shown in \figref{fig:TdiffChi}.
-The only improvement from increasing $\chi$ from 24 to 36 is the scaling dimension of the first few operators.
-It indicates the error of higher order operators might be from the other part of the algorithm which we could not identify.
-Thus,for convenience, we have used $\chi=24$ for the main part of our paper.
+Here we demonstrate the effect of the maximal bond dimension on numerical errors.
+Regarding the stability of RG flow, the precision of scaling dimensions of higher-order operators, and the critical temperature, there is no significant improvement at $\chi>24$, as shown in \figref{fig:TdiffChi}.
+The only improvement from increasing $\chi$ from 24 to 40 is the scaling dimension of the first few operators.
+It indicates that the error of higher-order operators might be from the other part of the algorithm which we could not identify.
+Thus, for convenience, we have used $\chi=24$ for the main part of our paper.